phonetonote/paperweight/README.md

 # paper weight

+paperweight backs up and extracts info from the pdfs in a folder of markdown files

 ## features
 - searches folders of markdown files for links to pdfs
 - backup the pdf's in a sqlite database